kevenmahone/todo2/README.md

 A good setup:
 1. Install InviZible Pro
-Install from a trusted source such as F-Droid or the project's GitHub releases. � GitHub +1
+Install from a trusted source such as F-Droid or the project's GitHub releases.

 2. GrapheneOS settings
 Go to:
 Settings → Network & internet → VPN
 Enable:
 ✅ Always-on VPN
 ✅ Block connections without VPN
-GrapheneOS improves VPN leak protection and adds stronger blocking against VPN bypasses when lockdown is enabled. � GrapheneOS
+GrapheneOS improves VPN leak protection and adds stronger blocking against VPN bypasses when lockdown is enabled.

+GrapheneOS
 3. In InviZible Pro
 Enable: